exonum/rfcs/README.md

     convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
   - Submit a pull request.
+Maintainer of RFC repository will assign the RFC a number.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
   - Build consensus and integrate feedback.
 RFCs that have broad support are